 Most pitch emails you send will not even be opened.
 They will most probably get lost in the ocean of many, many pitches sent by hundreds of other writers.
 And many of those that will be opened will not be accepted.

 So you have to start sending pitch emails or follow-ups again.
 And again.
 And again.

-In fact, part of the secret to being successful as a freelancer writer is being persistent.
+In fact, part of the secret to being successful as a freelance writer is being persistent.
 And you have to be very persistent.

-It’s easier when you’ve just sent pitches.
+It’s easier when all you’ve sent are pitches.
 But when you write an entire article and then the editor doesn’t even notice your email or rejects it, it’s revolting.

-So the only option is to try finding some other similar publication in hopes of reusing that article.
+So the only option is to try finding some other similar publication in hopes of recycling that article.
 Sigh!